GitbookIO/gitbook/docs/syntax/markdown.md

 ### Ignoring Markdown formatting

-You can tell GitBook to ignore (or escape) Markdown formatting by using `\` before the Markdown character.
+You can tell GitBook to ignore (escape) Markdown formatting by using `\` before the Markdown character.

 ```
 Let's rename \*our-new-project\* to \*our-old-project\*.